2019 Winnipeg Blue Bombers season

 The 2019 Winnipeg Blue Bombers season was the 62nd season for the team in the Canadian Football League (CFL) and their 87th season overall.
 This was the sixth season under head coach Mike O'Shea and the sixth full season under general manager Kyle Walters.
-The Blue Bombers qualified for the playoffs for the fourth consecutive season on September 21, 2019, following an Ottawa Redblacks loss.
+The Blue Bombers qualified for the playoffs for the fourth consecutive season on September 21, 2019, following a Montreal Alouettes loss.
 The club later would go on to win their 11th Grey Cup championship and their first since the 1990 Grey Cup championship game, ending what was the longest active Grey Cup drought.

 Offseason

 Foreign drafts

 For the first time in its history, the CFL held drafts for foreign players from Mexico and Europe.
-Like all other CFL teams, the Blue Bombers held three non-tradeable selections in the 2019 CFL–LFA Draft, which took place on January 14, 2019.
+Like all other CFL teams, the Blue Bombers held three non-tradeable selections in the 2019 CFL–LFA draft, which took place on January 14, 2019.
 The 2019 European CFL draft took place on April 11, 2019, where all teams held one non-tradeable pick.